KMarkert/servir-vic-training/README.md

 The training setup model is for the Nyando River Basin in eastern Kenya.
 The Nyando Basin is a small watershed that drains into the Winam Gulf of northeastern Lake Victoria.

-This training was created as a NASA capacity building effor through the NASA SERVIR Science Coordination Office (www.servirglobal.net) for the SERVIR-Eastern & Southern Africa partnering institution, the Regional Center for Mapping of Resources for Development (RCMRD, http://www.rcmrd.org/)
+This training was created as a NASA capacity building effort through the NASA SERVIR Science Coordination Office (www.servirglobal.net) for the SERVIR-Eastern & Southern Africa partnering institution, the Regional Center for Mapping of Resources for Development (RCMRD, http://www.rcmrd.org/)

 Please contant me at kel.markert@nasa.gov if you have any questions regarding the use of training materials or processing scripts.